George Stephen, 1st Baron Mount Stephen: Aftermath

 Stephen gave over $1 million to Sir John A. Macdonald's government from 1882 to 1890, knowing full well the important part it played in the successful completion of the CPR when their finances had been nothing short of precarious.
 But, Stephen refused to accept the argument that the CPR owed its existence to the government.
 He became engaged in a very public battle over several years with John Norquay concerning the unpopular monopoly clause, but had to concede to public pressure in 1888, allowing the construction of branch lines south of the CPR main line.
 Though a financier of undoubted reputation, Stephen did not excel in public debate.
-He resigned as President of the CPR in 1888 and approved the appointment of Sir William Cornelius Van Horne to succeed him.
+He resigned as President of the CPR in 1888 and approved the appointment of William Cornelius Van Horne to succeed him.

 Though of course a very wealthy man, the CPR had taken a significant toll on Stephen's personal portfolio.
 James Hill had ended up better off than him for having held on to his railroad when Stephen had had to liquidate his share in it to ensure the completion of the CPR.
 He also regretted having encouraged his associates to invest in the CPR, knowing that Hill's Manitoba Railway was a better opportunity.
 He was not bitter towards Hill, in fact quite the opposite, remaining as Hill's staunchest ally throughout the remainder of his career.
 Stephen remained a director of the CPR until 1893, but thereafter showed only glimpses of interest in the railway.
 He reduced his holdings and even encouraged others to follow suit.
 Ironically, the principal source of Stephen's vast wealth stemmed from his investments in Hill's railroads.